virtual-ta-testing/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): No.
 - Question (akumar30-stat6250): Do i need to use any markdwon software for this program ?
 - Answer (ilankham−stat6250): No.
-- Answer_test (kai-stat6250): THIS IS MY FIRST PULL REQUEST!
+- Answer_test (kai-stat6250): THIS IS MY FIRST PULL REQUEST ADDITION!

 [Course Structure Quiz, Problem 2]
+- Answer_test (kai-stat6250): THIS IS MY SECOND PULL REQUEST ADDITION!
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 forum posts to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?
 - Answer (ilankham−stat6250): Both; however, students are encouraged to complete all assignments as written, even if they have no impact on their course grade.
 - Question (cyuan10-stat6250): Are student encouraged to read and response to other students’ postings?
 Will there be credit given for responding to another post?